Creative Process Residency

 The Creative Process Residency is our signature self-directed option open to all visual, performing and literary arts disciplines, as well as curators, researchers, creatives and philosophers – anyone with a creative process, really!

-Feel free to email us at create@greywoodarts.org to discuss availability and other needs before you apply.
+Feel free to email us at create@greywoodarts.org to discuss availability, accessibility or other needs before you apply.

 Studios: